A set of sliding double doors. These are flats painted to look like panel doors.

 We needed a second door inserted into this wall for another play.
 In using standard 4’x8′ flat construction, we were able to insert a door unit into the wall.This bay window is not part of our stock.
 It was custom built atop a 2’x8′ platform.

-This shows the garden background placed upstage of the bay window.
-The trees helped the illusion of a garden.
-You can see a red handled spring clamp and black tie line; this is stretching the backdrop.
-To the right of the photo is the shop.
-We could leave the door open as non of the back stage area could be seen.
+In this photo, you can see the garden background placed upstage of the bay window.
+The trees add to the illusion of a garden.
+Also visible in the photo is a red-handled spring clamp and black tie line which are used to stretch the backdrop.
+On the right side of the photo, you can see the shop.
+As none of the backstage area can be seen, we could leave the door open.